-- Integral: Signal integral starting with the sample containing the leading edge of the pulse and ending either after IE samples or with sample WE, right-shifted IBIT bits, all bits set if the integral exceeds the field maximum - Overflow count: Number of samples included in the integration with the overflow bit set, all bits set if the field maximum is exceeded - Pedestal: Mean local pedestal (mean of samples from TC-PG-NP2+1 to TC-PG), right-shifted PBIT bits, all bits set if the field maximum is exceeded - Peak amplitude: The peak amplitude, right-shifted ABIT bits, all bits set if the field maximum is exceeded.
+Integral: Signal integral starting with the sample containing the leading edge of the pulse and ending either after IE samples or with sample WE, right-shifted IBIT bits, all bits set if the integral exceeds the field maximum

+Overflow count: Number of samples included in the integration with the overflow bit set, all bits set if the field maximum is exceeded

+Pedestal: Local pedestal (summed over samples from TC-PG-NP2+1 to TC-PG), right-shifted (P2+PBIT) bits where NP2=2^{P2}, all bits set if the field maximum is exceeded.
+The integrated pedestal can be read out by setting PBIT=-P2; the truncated mean pedestal can be read out by setting PBIT=0.

+Peak amplitude: The peak amplitude, right-shifted ABIT bits, all bits set if the field maximum is exceeded.